 24. Solar paint can transform surfaces into energy producers.

 Solar paint represents a groundbreaking technology that can convert surfaces into energy collectors by applying a light-absorbent coating.
-This inventive approach has the potential to revolutionise renewable energy adoption, making renewable energy more accessible and versatile.
+This inventive approach has the potential to revolutionize renewable energy adoption, making renewable energy more accessible and versatile.

 Source: Solar Energy Industries Association & Wood Mackenzie Power and Renewables